study-palz/study-palz.github.io/index.md

 ### Profile

 Clicking on the Profile link brings you to your personal dashboard.
-Here, you can upload a url image, choose courses you're taking or can help with.
+Here, you can input your first name and last name, upload a url image, and choose courses you're taking or can help with.

 ![](/public/images/profile1-guide.png)